Fowlerville in Livingston County, New York — The American Northeast (Mid-Atlantic)

 Erected 1940 by State Education Department.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 22, 2012, by Yugoboy of Rochester, New York.
-This page has been viewed 267 times since then.
+It was originally submitted on August 22, 2012, by Yugoboy of Rochester, New York.
+This page has been viewed 299 times since then and 14 times this year.
 Photos: 1, 2, 3. submitted on August 22, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.